Affirmative Action FAQs

 All basic qualifications must be established prior to the selection process.
 Basic qualifications are the qualifications advertised to potential applicants as being required in order to be considered for the position.
 If the hiring manager becomes interested in hiring a candidate who does not meet all of the basic or required qualifications, the position must be re-announced with revised qualifications listed so that any applicants who meet the new qualifications can apply and be considered for the position.

-Best practice is to interview more than one candidate.
+The best practice is to interview more than one candidate.
 This demonstrates that the department has taken reasonable efforts to find and select the most qualified person for the position using equitable and nondiscriminatory processes.

 Yes.
 In the event that OFCCP conducts an audit or there is a discrimination investigation regarding a particular hiring process, the dispense codes will be reviewed as the hiring manager's reason for not selecting each particular candidate.
 If, for instance, Applicant A is among the final candidates but is not selected because they interview poorly, the dispense code should not say that Applicant A did not meet minimum qualifications.
 Applicant A would be able to challenge this rationale, thus calling into question the legitimacy of the hiring manager's reason for not selecting them.
 A hiring manager or department who cannot defend the legitimate reasons for their decision may be assumed to have considered a discriminatory reason for their decision.

 No. If you intend to fill the position through an internal hire, you only need to post the position internally.
-However, best practice would be to first consider whether you are likely to get interested, qualified candidates if you were to advertise externally; If so, advertising externally would provide greater opportunity to obtain a more diverse applicant pool from which to select the most qualified candidate.
+However, best practice would be to first consider whether you are likely to get interested, qualified candidates if you were to advertise externally; If so, advertising externally would provide a greater opportunity to obtain a more diverse applicant pool from which to select the most qualified candidate.

 Required v.
 Preferred Qualifications

-Best practice is to limit the required qualifications to only those that are actually necessary for the job, such as a certification, license, or degree, expertise with certain operating systems or software, or experience in a particular field.
+The best practice is to limit the required qualifications to only those that are actually necessary for the job, such as a certification, license, or degree, expertise with certain operating systems or software, or experience in a particular field.
 Consider whether years of experience can substitute for education and include that qualification as an alternative ("bachelor's degree or four years relevant experience").
 Listing more qualifications as preferred, rather than required, encourages a greater number of candidates to apply, thus increasing the opportunity for greater diversity within the applicant pool.

 Physical requirements should be limited to those that are necessary to perform the duties of the position.
-Additionally, the physical requirements should be written with focus on the ability to perform a particular function rather than how to perform the function.
+Additionally, the physical requirements should be written with a focus on the ability to perform a particular function rather than how to perform the function.
 For example, state "strong communication skills" or "ability to communicate effectively" rather than "strong verbal skills" or "perform behavioral/mental health assessments" rather than "utilize sight, sense, and touch to perform physical examinations."

 www.disability.gov -The Department of Labor's Office of Disability Employment Policy lists several resources for promoting employment opportunities for individuals with disabilities.